 - Looks to feature prominently in School of Thrones.
 "We are Starks...and Prom Night is Coming."

 - Several events at Absit Omen, such as the yearly Halloween dance and first-and-second-years-only Valentines Dance.
 They're more common than in the source material due to the game moving slower than real life and dance threads making a fun get-together for students.

-- The first batch of Kim Possible episodes ended at The High School Dance, and featured the long-awaited getting together of protagonists Kim and Ron.
+- The first batch of episodes end at The High School Dance, and featured the long-awaited getting together of protagonists Kim and Ron.

 - Later in the series (after Kim and Ron were well established) there was a complicated episode where the sub-plot was the Alpha Bitch (Bonnie) had rigged the Homecoming vote so she and Ron would be the royalty, which turned into helping her get a boyfriend.
 The main plot being Señor Senior, Jr. kidnapping a Programmer.
 Episode turns out that there was no big evil plot and all Señor Senior, Jr. was looking for was a girlfriend, and the episode ends with Bonnie and Jr. dancing at homecoming.
 Now, this is just plain WEIRD.

 - An episode of The Simpsons involves Lisa being pressured into planning a school dance at the request of some of her classmates.
 After a brief "oh no, I need a date!" period, she got her courage up, entered the gym — only to be met with boys on one side of the gym and girls on the other.
 Of course — it's only elementary school, not high school!